 Congratulations!
 If you’re reading an article like this, you’re probably at a place in your life where home ownership is on the horizon.
 Maybe you’re tired of renting, looking to build equity, or just longing for a place to call your own.
 Maybe you’re just curious about what the process involves so you’ll be ready for it in a few years.
-Seattle Mortgage Planners would like to introduce you to our guide for first time buyers who are interested in buying a home but don’t fully understand what kind of legwork they need to do to get ready.
+Seattle Mortgage Planners would like to introduce you to our guide for first time homebuyers who are interested in buying a home but don’t fully understand what kind of legwork they need to do to get ready.

 1.)
 Determine What You Can Afford

 The first step toward home ownership is to determine what you can afford, or if you can afford to buy at all.
 The mortgage research source HSH.com recently compiled a much-publicized list of the minimum salaries necessary to buy a home in 27 major American cities; for Seattle, the minimum salary they calculated was $79,283, assuming 20 percent down, a 30 year mortgage, and the median Seattle home price of $386,300.
-Of course, that’s a ballpark number, but it can be helpful as a guideline not meant to discourage those beneath the benchmark so much as to empower those above it.
+Of course, that’s a ballpark number, but it can be helpful as a guideline not meant to discourage first time homebuyers beneath the benchmark so much as to empower those above it.

 We also recommend using easy online tools like Zillow’s Affordability Calculator, which helps you determine “how much house you can afford” based on your income, down payment, debts, and other factors.
 Play around with it if you’re in the market!
 It’s interesting to see how many factors can affect purchasing power; if you have enough put away for a larger down payment, choose a longer mortgage, or secure a better interest rate, your salary can be lower.